goenning/goenning/_drafts/2017-03-18-server-side-cache-go.md

   http.ListenAndServe(...)
 ```

+On this example, only the index route is being cached.

-Check out following images of two subsequent calls to the same address.
+Check out the following images of two subsequent calls to the same address.

 First request takes **2 seconds** while second request is served in just **27ms** with the **exact same content and size**.